-Streets and public spaces in Southeastern are the life-blood of the community.
+Streets and public spaces in Southeastern San Diego are the lifeblood of the community.
 They are host to a diversity of activities and serve as a unifying force in the community.
-The 25th Street and Cesar E. Chavez Parkway corridor is the "Bay-to-Park" link in the community, connecting Southeastern neighborhoods to Golden Hill and Balboa Park to the north, and Barrio Logan and the bay to the south.
+The 25th Street and Cesar E. Chavez Parkway corridor is the "Bay-to-Park" link in the community, connecting Southeastern San Diego neighborhoods to Golden Hill and Balboa Park to the north, and Barrio Logan and the bay to the south.
 Sidewalks are wide and provide ample space for a variety of activities.
 Street amenities and furniture, such as benches, pedestrian-scaled lighting, signs and planters, make for a comfortable walking environment.
 Special attention is given to paving design, and public art adds interest and a sense of pride in the community.
 Streets and public spaces serve to connect homes with businesses and shops, making Southeastern San Diego one of the most bike-friendly and walkable communities in the city.
+Landscaping contributes to the character of the public realm, and can also be used to buffer industrial uses and truck activity.
+See Section 2.8: Environmental Justice for a comprehensive discussion of public health.

-- P-UD-71: Create publically accessible plazas that are either within the interior of the development or at building street corners. - P-UD-72: Accentuate key focal points, entrances, gateways and corners of a development with art, signs, special lighting, specimen trees and accent plant materials. - P-UD-73: Define the edges, boundaries and transitions between private and public space areas with landscaping, grade separations, covered patios, garden walls, gates and paving materials. - P-UD-74: Create a strong sense of edge along streets and open spaces by incorporating a continuous row of trees and/or by providing consistent building setbacks. - P-UD-75: Provide continuous and consistently designed right-of-way improvements, so that a development project reads as one unified project.
-Create a seamless connection of landscape improvements between properties and across streets. - P-UD-76: Use streetscape elements, including kiosks, walkways, street furniture, street lighting and wayfinding signage to enhance the appearance and function of commercial developments. - P-UD-77: Provide bicycle racks at community nodes such as schools, libraries, retail developments and transit stops.
-Rack and storage areas should be located within public view, but should not impede pedestrian use of adjacent walks.
+- P-UD-75: Create publically accessible plazas that are either within the interior of the development or at building street corners. - P-UD-76: Accentuate key focal points, entrances, gateways and corners of a development with art, signs, special lighting, specimen trees and accent plant materials. - P-UD-77: Define the edges, boundaries and transitions between private and public space areas with landscaping, grade separations, covered patios, garden walls, gates and paving materials. - P-UD-78: Create a strong sense of edge along streets and open spaces by incorporating a continuous row of trees and/or by providing consistent building setbacks. - P-UD-79: Provide continuous and consistently designed right-of-way improvements, so that a development project reads as one unified project.
+Create a seamless connection of landscape improvements between properties and across streets. - P-UD-80: Use streetscape elements, including kiosks, walkways, street furniture, street lighting and wayfinding signage to enhance the appearance and function of commercial developments. - P-UD-81: Provide bicycle racks at community nodes such as schools, libraries, retail developments and transit stops.
+Rack and storage areas should be located within public view, but should not impede pedestrian use of adjacent walks. - P-UD-82: Provide waste receptacles in high traffic areas such as parks, plazas, transit stops and retail developments in conjunction with building entries and/or outdoor